Beckn-One/DEG/docs/implementation-guides/v2/P2P_Trading/P2P_Trading_implementation_guide_draft.md

 # 6. User Journey

 This walkthrough demonstrates a complete P2P energy trading transaction: Swati runs a flour mill business and has a sanctioned load of 20kw.
-As the festival season is approaching, anticipating large demand, she is looking to purchase cheaper energy than the utility import price of of 10 INR per kwh between 10am to 6pm for next week.
+As the festival season is approaching, anticipating large demand, she is looking to purchase cheaper energy than the utility import price of of 10 INR/kwh between 10am to 6pm for next week.
 A nearby solar farm is hoping to get better returns than 3 INR/kwh for its exports, and has published an offer to sell energy at 7 INR/kwh.

 Swati is already enrolled on a peer to peer energy trading app (BAP), and searches with above price and time of day filters.
 To her delight, she **discovers** a local solar farm is offering renewable energy at 6 INR/kwh between 12am to 4pm on all days in that week.
 With wheeling charges of 1 INR/kwh, the total 8 INR/kwh is still 20% cheaper than importing from utility.

 She **initiates** in an order of 20kw.
-The (BAP) app knows and shares her meter number with the seller's app (BPP), which in turn shares both with the utility BPP which knows the sanctioned import & export for each meter and existing trades, applies a 50% cap policy, and replies back saying that upto 10kw of trade is allowed and adds wheeling charges to the quote, and any underconsumption by Swati will be treated as a spot export by her reimbursed at 3 INR/kwh and any underproduction by solar farm by the farm is treated as a spot import at 10$/kwh.
+The (BAP) app knows and shares her meter number with the seller's app (BPP), which in turn shares both with the utility BPP which knows the sanctioned import & export for each meter and existing trades.
+Utility BPP applies a 50% cap policy and replies back saying that upto 10kw of trade is allowed and adds wheeling charges to the quote.
+It also adds terms & conditions that specify that any underconsumption by Swati will be treated as a spot export by her reimbursed at 3 INR/kwh and any underproduction by solar farm by the farm is treated as a spot import at 10$/kwh.
 After this Swati **confirms** the 8 INR/kwh final order with her BAP, solar farm BPP in turn cascaded it to utility BPP and utility BPP acknowledges, logs the trade and deducts it from the further trading allowance in those hours for both Swati & the solar farm.

-On the delivery day, the floor mill is busy and consumes 400 kwh from the solar farm and saves a 400*2=800 INR in energy costs.
-The solar farm gains additional 400*(7-3) = 1600 INR revenue, and utility gets 400*1 = 400 INR of revenue for the upkeep of transmission & to cover the administration cost.
+On the delivery day, the floor mill is busy and consumes 400 kwh from the solar farm and saves a `400 *2=800` INR in energy costs.
+The solar farm gains additional 400*(7-3) = 1600 INR revenue, and utility gets `400*1 = 400` INR of revenue for the upkeep of transmission & to cover the administration cost.
 Utility BPP sends the final settlement including the wheeling and deviation charges to Swati & the solar farm.
 Swati pays the solar farm BPP for the trade itself via her BAP.

-## Sequence diagram of a P2P transaction
+## 6.1.
+Sequence diagram of a P2P transaction

 **Scenario**: Consumer (BAP: `bap.energy-consumer.com`) buys 10 kWh from Producer (BPP: `bpp.energy-provider.com`) on Oct 4, 2025, 10:00 AM - 6:00 PM.
 Source meter: `100200300`, Target meter: `98765456`.
 Transaction ID: `txn-energy-001`.